MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/installation.rst

 Requirements
 -----------------

-IsoDesign requires Python 3.10 or higher and runs on all platforms supporting Python3 (Windows, MacOS and Linux).
+IsoDesign runs on all platforms (Windows, MacOS and Linux) and requires Python (3.10 or higher) and R (3.4.0 or higher).
 If you do not have a Python environment configured on your computer, we recommend that you follow the instructions from `Anaconda <https://www.anaconda.com/download/>`_.